t0b11as/t0b11as/README.md

 ### $\color{#f1002e}{\textsf{PT SPECIFIC INFO}}$ ₎₎
  I do not mind inspo, but i am incredibly uncomfortable with copying me one-to-one.
 If i find out you still copy me after being called out, i will hide you.

+GOOD GOD I CANNOT HAVE A SET STYLE.
+You're gonna see me hop between styles a lot, and i'll likely abandon old skins in like a week LOL.

   I _used_ to be active on safe server, however after my 18th birthday i switched, likely won't log onto safe that often anymore due to my humor getting me kicked and muted on Safe, lol.